OpenDDS/OpenDDS/docs/devguide/getting_started.rst

         dpf->delete_participant(participant);
         TheServiceParticipant->shutdown();

-The domain participant’s ``delete_contained_entities()`` operation deletes all the topics, subscribers, and publishers created with that participant.
+The domain participant's ``delete_contained_entities()`` operation deletes all the topics, subscribers, and publishers created with that participant.
 Once this is done, we can use the domain participant factory to delete our domain participant.

 Since the publication and subscription of data within DDS is decoupled, data is not guaranteed to be delivered if a publication is disassociated (shutdown) prior to all data that has been sent having been received by the subscriptions.